Pat McAfee: Pat McAfee Inc.

 On August 7, 2019, it was reported that McAfee would begin to host a two-hour, weekday radio show, The Pat McAfee Show, beginning September 9, 2019, syndicated by DAZN and Westwood One.
 The deal with DAZN also includes McAfee streaming his podcast on the service three times per week, and appearances in NFL-related shoulder content in regions where DAZN holds streaming rights to the league (primarily Canada and Germany).
 They parted ways in August 2020 due to McAfee's disdain for FCC regulations on terrestrial radio.

-In September 2020, The Pat McAfee Show moved to Sirius XM's Mad Dog Sports Radio from 12 to 3 pm on weekdays.
+In September 2020, The Pat McAfee Show moved to SiriusXM's Mad Dog Sports Radio from 12 to 3 pm on weekdays.
 The show is also broadcast live on YouTube.
 Former NFL linebacker, and consistent collaborator, A. J. Hawk co-hosts the second and third hours of the show with McAfee.
 McAfee's former teammate Darius Butler co-hosts the show on Fridays when it is broadcast from Tampa, Florida.
 During the NFL season, McAfee frequently hosts Pittsburgh Steelers quarterback Aaron Rodgers on his program.
 Sirius XM stopped airing the show in August 2022.

 In March 2021, PMI brought back The Best Wrestling Show, formerly known as Wrasslin' With Sports Entertainment, a wrestling podcast that had aired one episode in 2019.
 It is hosted by former WWE employee and PMI executive producer Mike Mansury, and Pittsburgh-based radio commentator & former World Championship Wrestling commentator Mark Madden.
 The podcast was short-lived, as Mansury left PMI to focus on independent work in May of the same year and the low viewership numbers caused by Madden.

 In 2021, McAfee announced plans to move PMI's base of operations to a former United Methodist Church in Lawrence, Indiana.

 On December 9, 2021, McAfee announced a four-year, $120 million sponsorship agreement with FanDuel to serve as the sponsor and official odds provider of The Pat McAfee Show.